yourlocalcyborg/DIRT-16/README.md

 ## Todo list
 - [ ] Implement Backend (CPU emulation library and related things)
+- [ ] Write assembler for machine
+- [ ] Write compiler for machine
+- [ ] Make test binaries for machine
 - [ ] Implement Frontend (Computer with screen reading from framebuffer and drive port to place ports in)
 - [ ] Create assets for frontend
 - [ ] Clearer documentation of technical aspects